Troubleshoot errors using Azure Blueprints

 It's common for the error to be caused by an artifact and not the blueprint as a whole.
 If an artifact creates a Key Vault and Azure Policy prevents Key Vault creation, the entire assignment will fail.

 Scenario: Policy Violation

 The template deployment failed because of policy violation.

-A policy may conflict with the deployment for a number of reasons:
+A policy may conflict with the deployment for the following reasons: